vppolina/flights_project/README.md

                                            alpha='auto',
                                            per_word_topics=True)
 ```
+At the end, we illustrated wordclouds for countries and reasons of crashes.

 As an output, we have one table which needs to be visualized.
 It saves a lot of time on aggregation and preparation part.